vremenar/rpi-setup/README.md

 As I have Ubiquity devices on my home network, a Ubiquity controller is a must for me.
 The unifi controller is not handled by Traefik.
 Unifi is finicky with reverse proxies.
 I did manage to get it running, but I cannot fully explain all the settings yet, so I haven't included that setup.
 MongoDB is included.
 ## Nextcloud
 Personal file cloud.
 MySQL and Redis setups are included.
+## SFTPGo
+This is a FTP/S, SFTP, WebDAV and Web GUI system.
+It has a anti brute forcing protection (Defender) and can expose Prometheus metrics.
 ## FTPS
 FTP server
 ## Samba